LeopoldineMirtil/Data-Graph-Explorer/README.md

-# Data-Graph-Explorer
+# Data Graph Explorer

-User inputs .csv files and outputs 3 scatterplots
+User inputs .csv files (with all numerical values in the columns, no text excluding headings) and outputs 3 scatterplots.
+The scatterplots will display different column combinations when run.